Should You Take Baseboard Trim Off to Paint Them?

 remove baseboards to paint

-What if You are Painting the Walls the Same Color?
+Do You Need to Remove Baseboards if You Paint Walls the Same Color?

 FAQs